-As at the date of this AIF, the Cheal Permit (Cheal A, B and C-Sites), the Cheal East Permit (Cheal E-Site) and the Sidewinder Permit have twenty shallow wells on full or part-time production out of a total of forty wells that have been drilled in these production areas, which includes three wells drilled at the Cheal South Permit (Cheal G-Site).
-The remaining wells are shut-in pending work-overs or evaluation of economic recompletion methods.
+As at the date of this AIF, the Cheal Permit (Cheal A, B and C-Sites), the Cheal East Permit (Cheal E-Site) and the Sidewinder Permit have twenty-three shallow wells on full, part-time or constrained production out of a total of fifty-three wells that have been drilled in these production areas, which includes three wells drilled at the Cheal South Permit (Cheal G-Site).
+The remaining wells are being used as water source or injection wells, currently shut-in pending work-overs and/or undergoing evaluation of economic recompletion methods and other behind pipe opportunities.
 TAG Oil's wells include the following:

-- the Cheal A-Site is the location of the Cheal Production Facility as well as producing wells Cheal A-1, A3X, A-7, A-8, and A-12; the shut-in wells Cheal-A10 and A11; the injection wells Cheal-A2 and A4; and the source water well Cheal-A9; - the Cheal B-Site is the location of producing wells Cheal-B1, B2, BH1, B4ST, B6, B7, B8 and B10; the shut-in wells Cheal-B5 and B9; and the injection well Cheal-B3; - the Cheal C-Site is the location of the shut-in wells Cheal-C1, C2, C3, C4, and Cardiff-2ST and 3ST; - the Cheal E-Site is the location of the Cheal E-Site Production Facility as well as the producing wells Cheal-E1 and E5; the shut-in wells Cheal-E2, E3, E4 and E6; and the Cheal-E7 injection well that was drilled from the Cheal East Permit into the Cheal Permit and is 100% owned by TAG Oil; - the Cheal G-Site is the location of the Cheal-G1 well that is shut-in at the moment as it is currently uneconomic to produce; however, this well has the potential to be full-time producing well; and - the Sidewinder Permit is the location of the Sidewinder Production Facility as well as producing wells Sidewinder-1, 2, 5, and 6, and shut-in wells Sidewinder-3, 4, and 7.
+- the Cheal A-Site is the location of the Cheal Production Facility as well as producing wells Cheal A1, A3X, A7, A8 and A12; the shut-in wells Cheal-A8, A10 and A11; the injection wells Cheal-A2ST1 and A4; and the source water well Cheal-A9; - the Cheal B-Site is the location of producing wells Cheal-B1, B2, BH1, B4ST, B6, B7, B8 and B10; the shut-in wells Cheal-B5 and B9; and the injection well Cheal-B3; - the Cheal C-Site is the location of the shut-in wells Cheal-C1, C2, C3, C4, and Cardiff-2ST and 3ST; - the Cheal E-Site is the location of the Cheal E-Site Production Facility as well as the producing wells Cheal-E1, E2, E6 and E8; the shut-in wells Cheal-E3, E4, and E5; and the Cheal-E7 injection well that was drilled from the Cheal East Permit into the Cheal Permit and is 100% owned by TAG Oil; - the Cheal D-Site is the location of the Cheal-D1 well that is shut-in at the moment as it is currently uneconomic to produce; however, this well has the potential to be full-time producing well; - the Cheal G-Site is the location of the Cheal-G1 well that is shut-in at the moment as it is currently uneconomic to produce; however, this well has the potential to be full-time producing well; and - the Sidewinder Permit is the location of the Sidewinder Production Facility as well as producing wells Sidewinder-1, 2, 3, 5 and 6, and shut-in wells Sidewinder-4 and 7.